How To Wholesale Real Estate In Texas: Step-By-Step (2024)Jan 16, 2024

-To ensure you operate legally, familiarize yourself with Texas laws and regulations pertaining to real estate wholesaling.
+To ensure you operate legally, familiarize yourself with Texas laws and regulations about real estate wholesaling.
 Seek legal advice if you feel you need it.
-Texas tightened the laws pertaining to wholesaling without a license in 2017 with the passage of Senate Bill 2212.
+Texas tightened the laws about wholesaling without a license in 2017 with the passage of Senate Bill 2212.
 This bill amended the Texas Occupations Code by adding Section 1101.0045.
 In addition, Section 5.086 was added to the Texas Property Code.

 Section 1101.0045 allows you to assign a real estate contract without holding a license, as long as you do not use your option or the purchase contract to engage in real estate brokerage and as long as you disclose the nature of your equitable interest to any potential buyer.
 In other words, you disclose all terms of the purchase contract you have with the seller.
 Failing to make such disclosures is considered to be engaging in real estate brokerage.